Kishku7/m1/README.md

 # M1 -- Machine One AI Interface
+# PLEASE review the branches above for the source code tree.

 **M1 is a client-side Minecraft mod that exposes the real, running game client over a plain localhost text socket.** It describes whatever screen or world is in front of the client as text,